imalikov/pine_script_docs/source/faq/Techniques.rst

 Can I merge two or more indicators into one?
 --------------------------------------------

 Sure, but start by looking at the scale each one is using.
-If you’re thinking of merging a moving average indicator designed to plot on top of candles and in relation to them, you are going to have problems if you also want to include an indicator showing volume bars in the same script because their values are not using the same scale.
+If you’re thinking of merging a moving average indicator designed to plot on top of candles and concerning them, You will have problems if you also want to include an indicator showing volume bars in the same script because their values are not using the same scale.

-Once you’ve made sure your scaling will be compatible (or you have devised a way of normalizing/re-scaling them), it’s a matter of gathering the code from all indicators into one script and removing any variable name collisions so each indicator’s calculations retain their independence and integrity.
+Once you’ve made sure your scaling will be compatible (or you have devised a way of normalizing/re-scaling them), gather the code from all indicators into one script and remove any variable name collisions.
+Hence, each indicator’s calculations retain their independence and integrity.
 You may need to convert some code from one version of Pine Script™ to another, so pay attention to the version used in each script.

 .. note:: If the indicators you’ve merged are CPU intensive, you may run into runtime limitations when executing the compound script.